fieldtrip/website/workshop/oslo2019/1_introduction_to_FieldTrip_and_EEG.md

 In this tutorial, preprocessing and segmenting the data into epochs/trials are done in a single step.
 If you are interested in how to do preprocessing on continuous data prior to segmenting it into epochs/trials, you can check the [Preprocessing - Reading continuous data](/tutorial/continuous) tutorial.

-{%include markup/info %}
+{% include markup/info %}
 This data in this tutorial is originally from the [NatMEG workshop](/workshop/natmeg) and it is complemented by this lecture.
 This lectured featured the combination of MEG and EEG.
 Please go [here](/workshop/natmeg) to see in its entirety.

-{% include youtube id=z0xCqcYmIfA" %}
+{% include youtube id="z0xCqcYmIfA" %}
 {% include markup/end %}
 ## Background

 In FieldTrip, the preprocessing of data refers to the reading of the data, segmenting the data around interesting events, which are defined by triggers in the data, temporal filtering and (optionally) re-referencing.
 The **[ft_preprocessing](/reference/ft_preprocessiing)** function takes care of all these steps, i.e., it reads the data and applies the preprocessing options.

 There are largely two alternative approaches for preprocessing, which especially differ in the amount of memory required.

 1. Read all data from the file into memory, apply filters, and subsequently cut the data into interesting segments
 2. Identify the interesting segments, read those segments from the data file and apply filters to those segments only
    An advantage of the first approach is that it allows you to apply most temporal fitlers to your data without the distorting the data.
 In the latter approach, you have to be more careful with the temporal filtering you apply, but it is much more memory-friendly, especially for big datasets.
    Here we are using the second approach.
 The approach for reading and filtering continuous data and segmenting afterwards is explained in [another tutorial](/tutorial/continuous).

 We are going to define segments of interest (epochs/trials) based on triggers encoded in a specific trigger channel.
 This depends on the function **[ft_definetrial](/reference/ft_preprocessing)**.
 The output of **[ft_definetrial](/reference/ft_preprocessing)** is a so-called configuration structure (typically called _cfg_), which contains the field _cfg.trl_.
 This is a matrix representing the relevant parts of the raw data, which are to be selected for further processing.
 Each row in trl-matrix represents a single epoch-of-interest (trial), and the trl-matrix has three or more columns.
 The first column defines (in samples) the beginning point of each epoch with respect to how the data are stored in the raw data file.
 The second column defines (in samples) the end point of each epoch.
 The third column specifies the offset (in sample) of the first sample within each epoch with respect to time point 0 within than epoch.
 In essence they contain information about when the epoch begins, end and when time 0 appears.
 The trial matrix can contain more columns with more (user-chosen) information about the trial.